Banking & Finance - France

 Paris-based partner Michael Foundethakis has extensive experience of working in the firm's German office and handling German clients.
 He represents lenders and borrowers in an array of international finance mandates.

-Paris-based partner Kathrin Marchant previously worked in the Munich office and is admitted to practice in Germany.
+Frankfurt-based partner Kathrin Marchant has previously worked in the Paris, Munich and London offices and handles cross-border financing transactions.

 Interviewees confirm that Marc Mariani regularly advises investors in the Middle East on designing and structuring real estate funds.